biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 > Contact your courier service and clarify:
 > - what the **nature of the shipment** (so that they are aware of the content, will confirm that they handle those kinds of shipments, and the courier itself can handle it accordingly)
 >   - **biological samples** with all the permits etc.
 >     - Our research samples are non-infectious (e.g., they are simply faecal samples stored in ethanol that do not contain harmful pathogens); **UN3373 Category B** does **not** apply!
-No DG classification is needed but clearly describing the contents in documents and optionally marking “Biological samples for research – non-infectious” is recommended.
+No DG classification is needed for the biological sample itself, but clearly describing the contents in documents and optionally marking “Biological samples for research – non-infectious” is recommended.
 >   - clarification of the containment of **dry ice (UN 1845 Class 9 *Miscellaneous Dangerous Good*)** and/or **ethanol** (containing >24% ethanol; **UN1170 Class 3 *Flammable Liquid*)**
 >   - Use of a **EPS/styrofoam box** as the cooling container (instead of a 'dry shipper')
 >   - **total weight**